 Lea Campbell – Founder, President

 Ms. Campbell, a resident of Ocean Springs, MS, has been a healthcare professional since 2001 and a passionate advocate for justice and equality for all Mississippi citizens since establishing her residence in the state in 2011.
 She received her BA in Social Sciences from Troy University and her Master’s Degree in Physical Therapy from the University of South Alabama.
 Her advocacy and organizing work in Mississippi has focused on championing Medicaid expansion; removal of the Confederate emblem from the Mississippi state flag and equal civil rights and protections for LGBTQ citizens.
-Ms. Campbell serves on Mississippi Advisory Committee for the U.S. Commission on Civil Rights and the Board of Directors of the ACLU of Mississippi and the South Mississippi AIDS Task Force.
+Ms. Campbell also serves on Mississippi Advisory Committee for the U.S. Commission on Civil Rights.
 She has collaborated with other social justice organizations including the Human Rights Campaign (HRC), Campaign for Southern Equality, the Flag for All Mississippians Coalition, the We Are All Mississippi Coalition, CAYA (Come As You Are), the Mississippi Rainbow Center, Mississippi Immigrants Rights Alliance, Organize America and the Aids Healthcare Foundation.
 She is also a member of the Jackson County branch of the Mississippi NAACP, HRC Mississippi and the Steps Coalition.